cristhiandcl/pokedex-app-remastered/README.md

 # WELCOME TO THE POKEDEX

-This project was created with reactJs and styled with TailwindCss, it's also fully responsive so you can check it out in any device
+This project was created with reactJs and styled with TailwindCss, it's also fully responsive so you can check it out in any device.\
+This project is also an improved version of https://cristhiandcl.github.io/pokedex-app/

 * https://cristhiandcl.github.io/pokedex-app-remastered/